 For mothers and other caretakers, not only will a present and engaged father likely benefit your child psychologically, but practically as well.
 Paternity orders entitle the custodial parent to child support which may extend back in time.
 There also may be fringe benefits such as a child being able to be added to a father’s health insurance.

 At Jacobs Berger, our paternity and parental rights attorneys understand that the issues of parentage and paternity are of the utmost importance to our clients.
 Not only can a successful petition for paternity lay existing personal issues to rest, but it also gives both parents the opportunities and the responsibilities that they should enjoy as parents.
-Our attorneys believe in offering highly personalized and dynamic legal solutions for all our clients from local Morris County communities and across all of Northern New Jersey.
+Our attorneys believe in offering highly personalized and dynamic legal solutions for all our clients.

-If you have any questions or concerns about paternity as a parent, child, or caregiver, please contact us online or call our Morristown, NJ office at (973) 710-4366 today for a confidential and comprehensive Strategic Planning Session.
+If you have any questions or concerns about paternity as a parent, child, or caregiver, please call us: 973-354-4551.